raspberrypilearning/getting-started-with-guis/en/step_14.md

     We also chose to add a `Text` widget in grid `[0,1]` to explain what the checkbox is for.

 - Press <kbd>F5</kbd> to run your code.
-You should see the checkbox, and you should be able to tick and untick it.
+You should see the `CheckBox`, and you should be able to tick and untick it.

     ![CheckBox demo](images/checkbox-demo.png)